FtmsdtHosseini/IDPL-PFOD/README.md

 + The dimensions of the images are 700 x 50 pixels.

-+ 50% of the images are generated with a Plain white background, 40% with a noisy background and 10% with a texture background.
++ 50% of the images are generated with a plain white background, 40% with a noisy background and 10% with a texture background.

 + To increase the similarity of images with real images,some distortion and blur is added to 10% of the total images.
 More precisely, we have:
   + 4% sloping distortion,